wences-sanchez/Knowledge-Base/Readwise/Books/Pipeline as Code.md

      Build—In this phase, the needed dependencies will be installed, the source code will be compiled, and an artifact will be built (Docker image, zip file, Maven JAR, and so forth).
      Push—The artifact built in the previous stage will be versioned and stored in a remote repository.
      Deploy—In this stage, the artifact will be deployed to a sandbox/testing environment for quality assurance or to production after the user has approved the deployment.
      Acceptance tests—After the changes are deployed, a series of smoke and validation tests will be executed against the deployed application to verify that the application is running as expected.
 The tests can be simple health checks with cURL commands or sophisticated API calls. #flashcard
 -
--
+- id:: 63c66a18-2cbd-4969-92f8-0aaf1a43a7bc

   The agent section defines the worker or machine where the pipeline will be executed.
 This section must be defined at the top level inside the pipeline block or overridden at the stage level.
 The agent can be any of the following:
-     Jenkins worker or node (refer to chapter 3 for distributed builds on Jenkins) Docker container based on a Docker image or a custom Dockerfile (covered in chapter 9) Pod deployed on a Kubernetes cluster (covered in chapter 14) #flashcard
+     Jenkins worker or node (refer to chapter 3 for distributed builds on Jenkins) Docker container based on a Docker image or a custom Dockerfile (covered in chapter 9) Pod deployed on a Kubernetes cluster (covered in chapter 14) #flashcard -

--
--
+- id:: 63c66a18-e4a1-4c05-a4e7-db936537db11

   The environment section contains a set of environment variables needed to run the pipeline steps.
 The variables can be defined as sequences of key-value pairs.
 These will be available for all steps if the environment block is defined at the pipeline top level; otherwise, the variables can be stage-specific.
 You can also reference credential variables by using a helper method credentials(), which takes as a parameter the ID of the target credential, as shown in the following listing.
      Listing 2.3 Environment variables definition
      pipeline{
      environment {